Over Fifty Artists…

 The Expedition into the heart of the tanker route would not have been possible without support from First Nations communities, eco-tour operators (Columbia III, MapleLeaf and Bluewater Adventures), and coastal lodges (Spirit Bear, Hakai Institute and King Pacific).

 The goal: The artists are united in the belief that an oil spill from the collision or grounding of a supertanker would have a catastrophic impact on this remarkable region.
-They want to bring international attention to our fragile coast.
+They want to bring international attention to our fragile coast and believe no amount of profit is worth the risk.